Axwabo/BoatRaicing/README.md

 `A/D` to turn left or right.

+Rowing in the opposite direction (e.g. backwards when going forwards) leads to slower deceleration than if you were to accelerate.

 There is a terminal velocity that you can't exceed.

 Move the mouse to look around, though you can't do full 360 rotations.